Speech and Language Therapy

 Royal College of Speech and Language Therapists (RCSLT): Professional body for SLTs practising in the UK.

-Association of Speech and Language Therapists in Independent Practice (ASLTIP): Provides support and information for independent SLTs in the UK, and helps members of the public find an independent SLT.
+Association of Speech and Language Therapists in Independent Practice (ASLTIP): Provides information and a contact point for members of the public searching for a private speech and language therapist, and provides support and information for independent SLTs in the UK.

 Information Commissioner’s Office (ICO): UK’s independent data protection regulator.